 “Do you have a tissue?”

-For as long as I remember, I had a stuffy nose and a runny nose and post nasal drip.
+For over 20 years, I suffered from horrible allergy symptoms.
+For as long as I remember, I had a stuffy nose and a runny nose, and a postnasal drip.
 I felt congested all the time.
 I was so stuffed up that sometimes I would try to blow my nose, but I could not.

 My ENT also suggested I get sinus surgery right away to correct my nasal passages.